-You can think of moving as an opportunity to do some serious spring cleaning.
+You can think of nelson movers as an opportunity to do some serious spring cleaning.
 Start by sorting through items room-by-room and use bins to sort your things.
 You can use a container for items you want to keep and another for items you want to get rid of.

 Next, come up with a plan of how you want to get rid of items you no longer need, such as donating them to charity, having a yard sale, or renting a dumpster if you have larger items you need to dispose of.

 Make a List of Services to Cancel

 It’s easy to forget simple details when you’re busy planning a cross-country move, so it’s a good idea to make a checklist of all the current services you need to cancel.
 You’ll want to make sure you include services like:

 - Any lawn care or house cleaning services

 You’ll also want to make sure you change your address with the U.S. Postal Service and with your credit card accounts, banks, insurance, subscriptions, and deal with any automated payments you have set up.

 When you’re planning an interstate move, you’ll need a reputable moving company you know you can depend on.